easypropertylistings/Easy-Property-Listings/readme.txt

 * Fix: Translation issues for search dropdowns.
 * Fix: Location taxonomy search redirection.
 * Tweak: Added option to use a seperate template for search results.
 * Tweak: Corrected building size css class name from land-size to building-size.
-* New: Added a new CSS class epl-property-features  to the listing features column.

 = 3.1.19 July 12, 2017 =